OpenLEADR/openleadr-python/docs/index.rst

-.. pyOpenAdr documentation master file, created by sphinx-quickstart on Thu Jul  9 14:09:27 2020.
+..
+OpenLEADR documentation master file, created by sphinx-quickstart on Thu Jul  9 14:09:27 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.